efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 And he did, after another failed attempt.
 But it was only a partial solution.
 He added a function definition to draw text with a background but did not actually invoke it anywhere.
 I'll chalk this up to a failure of the reprompting agent in [aidev](https://github.com/efritz/aidev), which tries to keep the ball in the assistant's court as long as necessary.
 Mentioning that the function was unused added the the correct invocations.

 The code looked mostly correct at a glance, but something was off visually.
 The labels were not fully highlighted and the text was still difficult to read.
 Simply mentioning a problem is sometimes enough context for my AI junior to figure out what is wrong.
-But in this particular cirumstance, he seemed to take it as invitation to [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) random parts of the code until I got off his back.
+But in this particular cirumstance, he seemed to take it as an invitation to [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) random parts of the code until I got off his back.

 Not knowing how to more precisely guide him, I asked him to re-darken the text color.
-Then I could more clearly see with my tiny, imperfect human eyes what the issue is and describe it in sufficient detail.
+Then I could more clearly see with my tiny, imperfect human eyes what the issue was and describe it in sufficient detail.
 My AI junior isn't an idiot, he just doesn't have enough context.
 Despite how unsteadily this was going, I think this portion of the conversation illustrates a **killer** iterative workflow for LLMs (see <span style="color: red">⮕</span>).

-I was then able to tell how each of the labels were misaligned with their backgrounds.
+I was then able to tell how each of the labels was misaligned with their backgrounds.
 My AI junior responded with this information by adding an additional offset to each label to realign it with its background.
-At this point the background and labels were correct relative to each other, but both elements have migrated away from the point in the canvas they were meant to label!
+At this point the background and labels were correct relative to each other, but both elements had migrated away from the point in the canvas they were meant to label!

 The iterative nature of and the multiple failures within the conversation may have loaded the context with too much junk, and it's possible that the AI junior lost sight of the original goal.
 After I added an additional constraint of keeping the text where it was and _only_ the new background (see <span style="color: blue">⮕</span>), the correct solution snapped into place.